Snehaloka: Plot

+Ramesh avoids bringing his friends home for some reason.
+Ram finds out that Ramesh had a friend called Vinod who had eloped with his other sister Hema on the day of her wedding.
+This had led to a lot of humiliation for Ramesh and his mother which is the reason why Ramesh's friends are not allowed in their house.

+As his story with Priya is parallel to that of Vinod and Hema's, deciding to sacrifice his love, Ram begins avoiding Priya.
+When it is clear that Ram has chosen his brother's friendship over her love and there is no way of changing that, Priya tries to take her own life.

+In the hospital, Ram's friend Shashi reveals the truth to Ramesh.
+A repentant Ramesh decides to accept Ram and Priya's love.
+He then finds out that Vinod was the one who got Priya admitted to the hospital and saved her life.
+He and his mother decide to forgive Vinod and Hema as well.

+The film ends with a symbolic snapping that represents their friendship.

 Cast

 Soundtrack

 This film music was composed and written by Hamsalekha.
 A breathless song "Onde Usiranthe" was recorded in the voices of Rajesh Krishnan and K. S. Chitra which was widely appreciated.
-Sonu Nigam also sang his second number in Kannada whose soundtrack was inspired by Celine Dion's "My Heart Will Go On" from the soundtrack of the film Titanic (1997).
+Sonu Nigam also sang his second number in Kannada whose soundtrack was "inspired" by Celine Dion's "My Heart Will Go On" from the soundtrack of the film Titanic (1997).
 The album consists of seven tracks.

 Reception

 Srikanth Srinivasa of Deccan Herald called the film a "tear-jerker mould with a light and clean social entertainer."
 Of the acting performances, he wrote, "Ramesh fits the bill perfectly especially after shedding oodles of adipose.
 Ramesh has added another dimension to his acting capability.
 Ramkumar has definitely matured as an actor.
 Anu Prabhakar is a sweet delight to watch.
 Sharan seems to have a natural flair for comedy and his dialogues are timed well and so does Michael.
 Vinod Raj impresses in his brief sojourn.
 Shashi Kumar looks out of place but has a role to play in the end."